Health Professions Specialist

 - Strong time management skills with attention to detail and ability to multi-task

-- Exceptional verbal and written communication, interpersonal and customer service skills
+- Exceptional communication, interpersonal and customer service skills

 - Results-oriented, with the ability to manage multiple assignments simultaneously while meeting aggressive schedules